david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_HETERO.md

 The heterogeneous plugin can generate two files:

 * `hetero_affinity_<network name>.dot` - annotation of affinities per layer.
-This file is written to the disk only if default fallback policy was executed
+This file is written to the disk only if the default fallback policy was executed
 * `hetero_subgraphs_<network name>.dot` - annotation of affinities per graph.
-This file is written to the disk during execution of ICNNNetwork::LoadNetwork() for heterogeneous plugin
+This file is written to the disk during execution of ICNNNetwork::LoadNetwork() for the heterogeneous plugin

 ### To Generate the dot Files
 <code><pre>